chembu/angular/aio/content/guide/animations.md

 The `stagger()` function allows you to define a timing gap between each queried item that is animated and thus animates a bunch of elements with a delay between them.

-The live example shows an animation involving multiple elements in a grid.
-The **Advanced** tab contains three image galleries, each consisting of a grid with tiled photo images.

-The page opens with an introductory sequence.
-To see the portion that is relevant to the above `query()` description, click **Advanced**.
-The entire grid for Gallery One cascades in, with a slight delay from row to row from the bottom up.
-Within each row, the elements slide down and fade into place starting from right to left.
+The `Filter/Stagger` tab in live example shows a list of heroes with an introductory sequence.
+The entire list of heroes cascades in, with a slight delay from top to bottom.

 ### Page entry query stagger example